 What managerial skills are most important in a remote environment?

-“One of the things in which we know to be true is that for any organization, the quality of the management is so important for driving performance, engagement, and retention.” – Matt Hoffman
+For any organization, the quality of the management is so important for driving performance, engagement, and retention.

-What are some approaches that are helpful to cultivate growth and effectively communicate in this environment?
+What are some approaches that can help cultivate growth and effectively communicate in this environment?

 How can managers give productive feedback in a remote environment?

 Create a culture of learning.
 Engage in a culture of learning to encourage productive feedback conversations.

 Look at the personal and the professional.
 These two worlds are colliding and you’re going to have to manage the whole person.